Skip to main content

 • Monitor latency and adjust based on your application’s needs

-• Enable all options by default without measuring necessity
+• Enable reranking by default without measuring necessity

 • Ignore latency impact in real-time applications